Variational Wasserstein Barycenters with c-Cyclical Monotonicity: Our Method

 With this equation in hand, we can directly compute the gradient using Monte Carlo samples drawn from $\mu(x)\nu'(y|\lambda)$:

 where $S$ is the number of Monte Carlo samples.
 Then, at each iteration $t$, the parameter of interest $\lambda$ can be updated as follows:

 where $\rho_t$ is the learning rate.

-Note that the optimization over $\nu$ is not convex.
-However it guarantees to converge to a local optimum, if the learning rate satisfies the Robbins-Monro condition \cite{robbins1951}:
+We notice that the optimization over $\nu$ is not convex.
+However, it guarantees to converge to a local optimum, if the learning rate satisfies the Robbins-Monro condition \citep{robbins1951}:

-\paragraph{Variance reduction} The noisy gradients formed by using Monte Carlo samples often can be too large to be useful.
-In practice, the high variance would lead to slow convergence and even worse performance \cite{PaisleyBJ12,li2018}.
+\paragraph{Variance reduction.} The noisy gradients formed by using Monte Carlo samples often can be too large to be useful.
+In practice, the high variance would lead to slow convergence and even worse performance \citep{PaisleyBJ12}.

-To alleviate this, we use the control variate to reduce variance \cite{ross2002,PaisleyBJ12}, which is a family of functions with equivalent expectation.
-The basic idea is to replace the target function with another function which has the same expectation but smaller variance.
+To alleviate this, we use the control variate to reduce variance \citep{ross2002, PaisleyBJ12}, which is a family of functions with equivalent expectations.
+The basic idea is to replace the target function with another function that has the same expectation but a smaller variance.
 For example, when we compute $\mathbb{E}[f]$ with Monte Carlo samples, we use the empirical average of $\hat f$ where $\hat f$ is chosen so $\mathbb{E}[f]=\mathbb{E}[\hat f]$ and ${\rm{Var}}[f] \textgreater {\rm{Var}}[\hat f]$.
-Next we describe how to reduce the variance via easy-to-implement control variates.
+Next, we describe how to reduce the variance via easy-to-implement control variates.

 Define $\hat f$ to be

 where $h(z)$ is a function with a finite first moment, and $a$ is a scalar.
 Note that $\mathbb{E}[f]=\mathbb{E}[\hat f]$ as required.
 The variance of $\hat f$ is: